PaulArnaud/sgit/README.md

 # sgit

-Copy of GIT in Scala
+Copy of GIT with Scala language

+by **Paul ARNAUD**
+_5 -> 20 October 2019_

 ## Instructions
 The instructions for compiling and testing the project are as follows:

 * clone this github repository
+This requires that you have installed version 1.3.2 of sbt and 2.13.0 of scala
 * launch the command 'sbt assembly'

 You will then find an executable file in "/target/scala-2.13/" which has the name sgit.